zedlopez/ifm/The Recipe Book.md

 - [Volume, Height, Weight] for containers breaking under the weight of their contents.
 - [Heat] for keeping things warm in insulated containers.
 - [Furniture] for chests with lids that can support other objects.
-- [Modifying Existing Commands] for ways to allow the player to unlock with a key that isn&#39;t currently being carried.
+- [Modifying Existing Commands] for ways to allow the player to unlock with a key that isn't currently being carried.

 ## Clothing